zhecho/k3s-cluster/README.md

 # **Create k3s cluster on OrangePi 5 plus devices with ansible**

-Alpha version of Readme.md expains semi-automatic installation of k3s cluster.
-Semi-automatic because there are no playbooks for download, check image hash and dd it to the device.
-Those actions are described in "Manual actions".
-Readme contains some explanations and ansible cli commands that does initial config and automated k3s config with ansible.
-Docuememnt suppose that current management OS is macOS (i.e. ansible is installed on macOS).
-BSD/UNIX/Linux part is similar and documenatation will be updated in the future.
+Readme contains explanations of some ansible cli commands that does initial config and automated k3s config with ansible.

 ## Manual actions